Printed on October 21, 2018, 2:16 pm

 - Upon a juror’s request, which must be made prior to each day’s service, the person responsible for issuing fee and or compensation statements shall provide the juror’s employer a statement that shows the number of hours that the juror spent serving if service has been less than three (3) hours.
 Employees serving less than three hours on a scheduled work day shall return to work for the remainder of their work day.

-- However, if an employee summoned for jury duty is working a night shift or is working during hours preceding those in which court is normally held, such employee shall also be excused from his/her employment as provided by this section for the shift immediately preceding his/her first day of service on any lawsuit.
+- If an employee summoned for jury duty is working a night shift or is working during hours preceding those in which court is normally held, such employee shall also be excused from his/her employment as provided by this section for the shift immediately preceding his/her first day of service on any lawsuit.
 After the first day of service, when such person's responsibility for jury duty exceeds three (3) hours during a day then such person shall be excused from his/her next scheduled work period occurring within twenty-four (24) hours of such day of jury service.
 Any question concerning the application of the provisions of this paragraph to a particular work shift or shifts shall be conclusively resolved by the trial judge of the court to which the employee has been summoned.

 - The employee shall retain all compensation or fees received as a witness or juror.
 The employee may be required to provide a statement from the court which includes dates and times of service and any compensation received.